 Main Street, U.S.A., Magic Kingdom

-Outside of the Crystal Palace you can get some great shots of the Cinderella Castle with fewer people obstructing your view and are able to watch the parade while waiting for your table if the parade is going by during your expected time of arrival.
-When breakfast is available, again, if you make breakfast reservations early enough, you “may” see Main Street, U.S.A. with much less people than normal, because it would be before the park opens to the public.
+Outside of the Crystal Palace you can get some great photo shots of the Cinderella Castle with fewer people obstructing your view and are able to watch the parade while waiting for your table if the parade is going by during your expected time of arrival.
+If you make breakfast reservations early enough, you “may” see Main Street, U.S.A. with much less people than normal, because it would be before the park opens to the public.

 Disney’s Polynesian Resort